 “We’ve been in the fortunate position to deliver a range of services from cost planning, estimating, cost control and value management on a number of recent super towers such as Skytower and 30 Albert Street.
 This expertise has not only given us an accurate benchmark to leverage off but the commercial know-how to deliver the best value possible.”

-The towers boast a distinctive modern, cosmopolitan style with subtropical design elements and will feature:
+The towers boast a distinctively modern, cosmopolitan style with subtropical design elements and will feature:

 GRC provided estimating, cost planning and value management services on the development application which was lodged late 2016.